What is finishing in soccer?

 In soccer, there are many different types of shots and finishes that players can use to score goals.

 Some of the most common include the standard shot, the chip shot, the lob, the volley, and the header.
+(We will cover them in more detail later)

 For example, a player may use a chip shot to beat an advancing keeper, while a volley may be used to finish a well-placed cross from a teammate.